Loewner theory for quasiconformal extensions: old and new: Modern Loewner theory

-We denote a family of $L^{d}$-Loewner chains by $\LC^{d}$.
-Under this definition, a classical Loewner chain given in Section 3 is recognized as an $L^{\infty}$-Loewner chain.
-We remark that in Definition \ref{LdLC}, any assumption is not required to $f_t(0)$ and $f_{t}'(0)$.
+We denote a family of Loewner chains by $\LC$.
+Remark that in Definition \ref{LdLC}, any assumption is not required to $f_t(0)$ and $f_{t}'(0)$.
 It implies that a subordination property that $f_s(\D_r) \subset f_t(\D_r)$ for all $r \in (0,1)$ and $0 \le s<t < \infty$ does not hold any longer in general.
 Further, we even do not know whether the \textbf{Loewner range} is the whole complex plane or not.
-One of the simplest example of $L^d$-Loewner chains is $f_t(z) := z e^{it}$.
-In the classical setting it cannot be a Loewner chain because by Koebe's 1/4-Theorem (Theorem \ref{1/4-theorem}) $f_s(\D)$ is not allowed to be the same as $f_t(\D)$ for any $s<t$.

-The next theorem gives a relation between $L^d$-Loewner chains and $L^d$-evolution families.
+The next theorem gives a relation between Loewner chains and evolution families.

 \begin{thm}[{\cite[Theorem 1.3]{MR2789373}}]